 Snacks and Dashboard Dining

-Grab a cinnamon roll and caramel latte for the morning commute, chips and soda from the vending machine to get through the mid-afternoon slump, a few cookies before bed . . . and you may have taken in more calories in the form of “snacks” than from the day’s meals!
+Grab a cinnamon roll and latte for the morning commute, chips and soda from the vending machine to get through the mid-afternoon slump, a few cookies before bed . . . and you just might have taken in more calories from snacks than from the day’s meals!

-To avoid this diet downfall, but still satisfy your hunger between meals and on the go, try some of the foods listed here.
-Try to include protein for a snack that will carry you through until the next meal.
+You can avoid this diet downfall, but still satisfy your hunger between meals and on the go, by trying some of the foods listed here.
+For a snack that will carry you through until the next meal try to include protein.

 Quick healthy snacks

-Try these suggestions for quick, healthy snacks that you can keep on hand:
+Try these suggestions and keep these quick, healthy snacks on hand:

 - Breakfast cereal, dry or with milk, and fruit.
-Try low sugar, 100% whole-grain cereals.
-Keep single serving boxes handy.
+Try low sugar, 100% whole-grain cereals, and low-fat or non-fat milk.
+Keep single serving sizes handy.

 - No-sugar-added applesauce, sliced peaches in their own juice, or other single serving fruits

 - Fresh fruit, such as pears, apples, oranges, nectarines, peaches, kiwi, grapes, strawberries, and bananas

-- Dried apricots, apples, nectarines, etc. Keep portions small to control calories because dried fruits can be high in sugar.
+- Dried apricots, apples, nectarines, etc. Keep portions small – dried fruits can be high in calories..

-- Low-fat milk and a homemade or store-bought low-fat, whole-grain muffin.
-Keep it frozen and microwave the muffin briefly before eating.
-Don’t get jumbo-sized muffins.
+- Low-fat or non-fat milk and a homemade or store-bought low-fat, whole-grain muffin.
+Stay away from jumbo sized muffins..

-- Saltine crackers (4) and part-skim Mozzarella cheese (1 oz.)
+- Whole grain crackers (like low fat Triscuits) (4) and part-skim Mozzarella cheese (1 oz.)

-- A turkey kabob: turkey and cheese cubes (0.5 oz. each) with pretzel sticks and low-fat milk (8 oz.)
+- Grilled chicken kabob: grilled chicken breast and low-fat cheese cubes (0.5 oz. each) with pretzel sticks and low-fat or non-fat milk (8 oz.)

 - Packaged, ready-to-eat vegetables such as baby carrots, broccoli florets, and cauliflower pieces with a low-fat dip (2 tablespoons)